14 datasets found

 Further information about the EHS and the latest news, reports and tables can be found on the GOV.UK English Housing Survey web pages.

-Users who only require data from the household interview should use the English Housing Survey, 2015-2016: Household Data EUL or Special Licence versions (SNs 8185 and 8254 respectively).
+The household data should be used for any analysis where only information from the household interview is required.
+Users who also require data from the physical survey should use the English Housing Survey, 2014: Housing Stock Data EUL or Special Licence versions (SNs 8010 and 8068 respectively).

 + more versions